spencerschrock/hs100/README.md

 python send.py
 ```

+## Attempting to leverage network access and device control

+### Physical device security

+Given the electrical nature of the device, one of my concerns was the ability to influence safe operation of the device and things plugged into the device.
+In my enumeration of the device commands, only the turn on and turn off commands seemed like they could affect these goals in any capacity.
+With a loop, I was able to stress test the plug by rapidly turning it on and off.
+There appears to be a small rate limit on the operation, however its less than a tenth of a second.
+Despite multi-hour stress testing, I was not able to cause the plug itself to stop functioning, although the testing did cause one light bulb to burn out.
+An additional impact I had not initially considered was the environmental impact of stress testing the device.
+The plug emits a small click when turned on or off, and any lamp plugged in starts strobing.
+Aside from being extremely annoying, these conditions pose an epilepsy risk due to the flashing light.

+If I possessed  a safer test environment than my apartment, I would have liked to expand on the testing performed.
+All of the stress tests were performed with either no appliance plugged into the device, or a small power draw appliance like a lamp.
+I was curious if having something more powerful, like a space heater, plugged into the device could create create a fire hazard.
+Additionally, I would have preferred to test the device for longer periods of time, but I was not comfortable leaving the device unsupervised.

+Overall, there was minimal physical impact to the device itself, but a burnt out light bulb and an epilepsy risk are two mild consequences from being able to control the device.

+### Network Auto-Join

+I spent the next portion of my research investigating a mechanism to auto-join the victim network once credentials are sniffed.
+This would be beneficial because the sniffer could report back as soon as it had gathered its intel, and serve as a point of access into the network if it called back with a reverse shell.
+I partially succeeded in implementing this with a bash script that would use regex to find the WiFi credentials in my script's output.
+However, I found it difficult to configure the network via the bash script, possibly due to the fact the wireless adapter was still sniffing in monitor mode.
+Ultimately, I chose to abandon the approach.
+While it would have been a nice proof of concept, having the battery powered device join the network would not have added much functionality.
+Given the power draw on the device, and the battery pack capacity, the setup would last less than a day.
+Additionally, having the device join the network would produce evidence that the information leak occurred, turning an otherwise passive event into a noisy one.

+Instead, a war-driving scenario is likely the answer.
+There is no risk of the device being discovered by the individual outside of their house, nor a need to collect the device at a later date.
+The reception and range with a large antenna would also greatly improve the feasibility of the attack.

 # Conclusion

 The device setup information is encrypted using an [autokey cipher](https://en.wikipedia.org/wiki/Autokey_cipher).
 This cipher was broken with a known plaintext attack, which allowed for all configuration information to be decoded.

 Included in this configuration information are the user's network and TP-Link Cloud credentials.
 This information can be easily captured with a portable Pi Zero W setup.

+Attempts to leverage these credentials to increase the impact of this insecurity were largely unsuccessful.
+Having network access does not put the smart plug at substantial physical risk.

 ## Authors